Palau Football Association

 The Palau Football Association is the governing body for association football in Palau.
 The association is based in the town of Koror.
 Palau currently is not a member of the Oceania Football Confederation (OFC), the Asian Football Federation (AFC), or FIFA.

-The Association runs the national football team and the Palau Soccer League, as well as the Palau Youth Soccer League.
+The Association administers the national football team and the Palau Soccer League, as well as the Palau Youth Soccer League.